Trump Attempts to Distance Campaign From Porn-Criminalizing 'Project 2025'

 As XBIZ reported, Project 2025 is spearheaded by the Heritage Foundation and many of its leaders are former Trump staffers.

-Although Trump did not elaborate on what made him issue this partial condemnation of an unspecified number of Project 2025’s ideas as “ridiculous and abysmal,” political commentators have linked the rebuke — unusual for the candidate’s style — to a recent interview where Heritage Foundation president Kevin Roberts claimed the U.S. is currently in the middle of a “second American revolution” that will only be “bloodless, if the left allows it to be.”
+Although Trump did not explain why he issued his partial condemnation of some Project 2025’s ideas, political commentators have linked the rebuke — unusual for the candidate — to a recent interview in which Heritage Foundation president Kevin Roberts claimed the U.S. is currently in the middle of a “second American revolution” that will only be bloodless “if the left allows it to be.”

-Roberts is one of the principal ideologues behind Project 2025, which, pitches, besides criminalizing the entire adult industry, “a sweeping overhaul of the federal government should Trump win a second term, including far more power for the executive branch,” the Washington Post reported, adding that “many people involved in the effort are former Trump administration officials, and Trump publicly allied himself with the think tank as president.”
+Roberts is one of the principal ideologues behind Project 2025.
+Besides criminalizing the entire adult industry, the initiative pitches “a sweeping overhaul of the federal government should Trump win a second term, including far more power for the executive branch,” the Washington Post reported, adding that “many people involved in the effort are former Trump administration officials, and Trump publicly allied himself with the think tank as president.”

-Given Trump’s massively documented history of stating outright, easily debunkable falsehoods, Friday’s Truth Social post’s unlikely allegation that he has “no idea who is behind” Project 2025 surprised few commentators.
+Given Trump’s massively documented history of stating outright, easily debunked falsehoods, his unlikely allegation that he has “no idea who is behind” Project 2025 surprised few commentators.

-Also notable was the former President’s vagueness about which of Project 2025’s 900+ pages of proposals are the “some things” with which he disagrees.
+Also notable was the former president’s vagueness about exactly which of Project 2025’s 900-plus pages of proposals he disagrees with.

 Sex Workers Once Again the Proverbial Canaries in the Coal Mine